jack5972/IBIS/README.md

 # IBIS
 <aim of project>

-lease install django, pip3 ,python3 and python3-devel packages
+Please install django, pip3 ,python3 and python3-devel packages

 After cloning the repo go to IBIS folder. use below command to install all required modules